 There is also a Signal Generator mode so the WSPR Desktop Transmitter can be used as a piece of test equipment in your shack.
-It can output a 23dBm square wave from 2kHz to 50MHz depending on model.
+It can output a 23dBm sinus wave from 2kHz to 50MHz depending on model.
 There is a highest frequency that can be used as set by the low pass filter with the highest frequency.

 The output power will decline rapidly above the cutoff frequency.

 To stop the WSPR Beacon or the Signal generator click the “stop” button.

 Save the configuration and operate the transmitter either connected to the computer or standalone with a USB power adapter.

 The WSPR Transmitter will either start in WSPR Beacon mode, in Signal generator mode or in idle mode depending on what the start mode is set to in the configuration program, se picture.